chenh1gis/MADE_docker_v1/data/README.md

 ### Adaptive distances across all background viral sequences

 Adaptive distances from all background strains have been calculated and saved in "H3N2_adaptive_distances_65847strains”.

+### Passage annotation

+Each background strain has been classified into "egg" or "non-egg" strain, with the detailed information saved in "H3N2_PassageInfo_2Types".

+Each background strain has been also classified into different passage groups, with the detailed information saved in "H3N2_PassageInfo_multipleTypes".

+### All nucleotide acid sequences in our dataset
+Sequences from all background strains have been saved in "H3N2_69362seqs".